danielfilipealmeida/AlmondGUI/README.md

-# Almond - a GUI for openFrameworks
+# ofxAlmond - a GUI for openFrameworks

 2017 Daniel Almeida